souro26/analyst-forecast-bias/README.md

 ## Key Figures

-### Category × Year Heatmap — the 2022 anomaly
+### Category x Year Heatmap - the 2022 anomaly

-The only negative cell in a nine-year panel is economically cyclical in 2022.
-Every other cell is positive — analysts underestimate.
-This one they overestimated, in the one year a rapid rate shock hit consumer and industrial spending before estimates could catch up.
+Every cell in this panel is positive except one: economically cyclical in 2022.
+That is the only year analysts overestimated for that group, and it happened to be the year a rapid rate hike hit consumer and industrial spending before estimates had a chance to adjust.

 <p align="center">
   <img src="reports/figures/02_category_year_heatmap.png" width="760" alt="Mean forecast error by category and year (2017–2025)">